opentok/broadcast-sample-app/README.md

 The functions in [viewer.js](./public/js/hls-viewer.js) check whether the broadcast is active or not.
 The HLS viewer can also move to the Viewer view (WebRTC session).
 Your application is responsible to let the HLS viewers when the HLS stream has started, this could be via WSS or any other way.
 For simplicity, this sample app has a button that checks the server for the broadcast URL.

 Note: The Vonage Video API does not support the `#EXT-X-ENDLIST` tag for HLS streams as stated in the [Knowlegdebase page](https://tokbox.com/developer/guides/broadcast/live-streaming/#live-streaming-known-issues).
 Thereore, your application logic needs to update the HLS player once the stream is over.

+### Experience Composer

+The code in [ec.js](./public/js/ec.js) will connect the Experience Composer instance to the session, subscribe to all streams but itself and the screen share stream from the Host and customise the appearance of the page.
+The result of the interaction with this code, that is, what is visible on this page, will be published as a new stream into the session (see logic on `opentok-api.js`).

 ### Viewer